zedlopez/ifm/The Recipe Book.md

 ## Liveliness

 ^^{characters (people): acting spontaneously}^^{every turn+rb+}^^{rules: run every turn}
 A character who sits still in a chair and does nothing is much less convincingly alive than one who seems to be pursuing some sort of personal agenda.
-There are all sorts of ways to achieve this, but the least challenging is by introducing some random change to descriptions, and by giving a character some very simple routine behavior to carry out.
+There are all sorts of ways to achieve this, but the least challenging is by introducing some random change to descriptions, and by giving a character some very simple routine behaviour to carry out.

 For instance, we'll often want the characters in a room to be described doing different things every time we look at them.
 [Camp Bethel] shows how this may be done.